databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 <img src="mongo/mungo13.PNG" class="awssmallest left">

-OK, that's...fine!
+OK, that's...fine.
 It's a bit ugly though - ideally we'd like those numbers to be rounded, but we can't do that sort of thing in the '$group' stage (also I have no idea why Civil Engineering has decided to span multiple lines).
 This is where the `$project` stage can come in handy!

 ### $project
 `$project` passes **only** the specified fields to the next stage of the aggregation pipeline (unless this is the final stage, in which case it will just display them).
 Let's take a simpl*ish* example, which we could also do using `$find`.
 We'll get all the part-time students taking Computer Science, but we only want their names.
 We can do that like this: